jbettencourt10/cs326-final-iota/docs/final.md

 ### Table 1: Users

 The first table is titled Users, which will store data about users.
 This includes credentials, watch/read/listen time, and various metadata about their account creation.
-After learn authentication on 11/23, the password column in the Users table will be hashed with a salt to remain secure.

 | Column       | Data Type               | Description                                                      |
 |--------------|-------------------------|------------------------------------------------------------------|